Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 Those methods can be combined independently.

-> **Important**: _custom_ and _post-removal_ actions will be executed when a resource of the type you specify is removed **regardless** of which deployment triggered the deployment.
-Make sure you do not assume the resource is in a particular state defined by your module.

 To modify the resource types removal **order**:
 1. Open the `/utilities/pipelines/resourceRemoval/Initialize-DeploymentRemoval.ps1` file.
 1. Look for the following comment: `### CODE LOCATION: Add custom removal sequence here`